xmidt-org/codex-deploy/README.md

   provide device information from the database.
 * **[Fenrir](https://github.com/xmidt-org/fenrir):** Deletes old records
   from the database at an interval.
+* **[Heimdall](github.com/xmidt-org/heimdall):** Heimdall provides metrics to determine how accurate Codex is at determining if a device is connected to XMiDT.

 ## Install
 This repo is a library of packages used for the codex project.
 There is no